Consumption (economics): Consumption and household production

 Aggregate consumption is a component of aggregate demand.

 Consumption is defined in part by comparison to production.

-In the tradition of the Columbia School of Household Economics, also known as the New Home Economics, commercial consumption has to be analyzed in the context of household production.
+In the tradition of the Columbia School of Household Economics, and known as the New Home Economics, commercial consumption has to be analyzed in the context of household production.
 The opportunity cost of time affects the cost of home-produced substitutes and therefore demand for commercial goods and services.
 The elasticity of demand for consumption goods is also a function of who performs chores in households and how their spouses compensate them for opportunity costs of home production.

 Different schools of economists define production and consumption differently.
-According to mainstream economists, only the final purchase of goods and services by individuals constitutes consumption, while other types of expenditure — in particular, fixed investment, intermediate consumption, and government spending — are placed in separate categories (See consumer choice).
+According to mainstream economists, only the final purchase of goods and services by individuals constitutes consumption, while other types of expenditure – in particular, fixed investment, intermediate consumption, and government spending – are placed in separate categories (See consumer choice).
 Other economists define consumption much more broadly, as the aggregate of all economic activity that does not entail the design, production and marketing of goods and services (e.g., the selection, adoption, use, disposal and recycling of goods and services).

 Consumption can also be measured in a variety of different ways such as energy in energy economics metrics.